durandsinclair/addtwo/README.md

 This project has demonstrated how to set up a basic continuous integration system for a Python project.
 From here, any time we check a new Python script into our codebase, it will test all Python functions to make sure they still work.

-From here, we can go onto more complex tasks, like testing our code against multiple versions of Python, or pushing the project from Github onto a cloud provider like AWS, or turning our code into a Docker container and putting it on a register.
+From here, we can go onto more complex tasks, like testing our code against multiple versions of Python, or pushing the project from Github onto different cloud providers like AWS or Azure.
+We could also put our code into a Docker container and send it to a register, publishing it for the world.
 Explore more possibilities in the [Github Actions documentation](https://github.com/durandsinclair/addtwo/actions/new).